sealuzh/cwb-benchmarks/README.md

   * SUGGESTION
     * [cwb-server] cloud-workbench: existing repo; contains cwb-server cookbook for installation
     * [cwb-client] cloud-workbench-client or cwb-client: client utility gem
-    * [cwb-benchmarks] benchmark-cookbooks or cwb-benchmarks: actual benchmarks (does not contain any community cookbooks! => Provide Berkshelf quick guide, should pass --no-git option!)
+    * [cwb-benchmarks] benchmark-cookbooks or cwb-benchmarks: actual benchmarks (does not contain any community cookbooks! => Provide Berkshelf quick guide, should pass --no-git option!, document FAQ such as SSL validation config + .DS_Store issue on Mac https://github.com/berkshelf/berkshelf/issues/706)
     * Where should the cwb cookbook that installs the client utility on cloud servers live?
       * cwb-server: (+) belongs to the cwb infrastructure
       * cwb-client: (+) would be logical that the client knows how to install itself on a cloud VM